-This year the Authority did not acquire any new heavy equipment.
-A new pickup was added to the fleet.
-In 2013, we acquired a new Caterpillar D6N in March of this year.
+In 2015, the Authority added a JCB Telehandler.
+A water truck and trucks for landfill transportation were acquired from Federal Property Assistance.
+A great way to supplement our landfill equipment requirements.
+In 2014, a new pickup was added to the fleet.
+In March 2013, we acquired a new Caterpillar D6N.
 We also bought a new Caterpillar 349 excavator to replace our old 345.
 We had expected to replace it in the next fiscal year.
 We will continue updating our equipment in 2015.
 This coincides with our long-term objectives of replacing equipment on a timely basis.
-In 2012 we acquired some equipment from Federal Property Assistance.
 We acquired more roll off containers and major pieces of equipment were repaired.